 In order for us to populate your GitHub organizations on our integration wizard drop-down and connect those with Hubstaff, you’ll need to remove third-party access restrictions in your GitHub organization settings.
 You can learn how to do this here.

-After selecting your GitHub organization, you can choose which projects you’d like to connect to Hubstaff.
-You may choose to sync all existing projects or select projects from a list.
+After selecting your GitHub organization, you can choose which repositories you’d like to connect to Hubstaff as projects.
+You may choose to sync all existing repositories or select them from a list.
+Adding GitHub projects is not possible with our integration.

-Choose which projects you wish to connect to Hubstaff then click on the Confirm button.
-If the project name doesn’t exist in Hubstaff yet, new projects with the same name will automatically be created.
+Choose which repositories you wish to connect to Hubstaff then click on the Confirm button.
+If the project name doesn’t exist in Hubstaff yet, a new project with the same name will be created automatically.

-Choose which users you need working on your Github integration.
+Choose which users you need to work on your GitHub integration.
 You have the option to either select/unselect all users, choose individual users, or automatically add new users.
 Click Finish to complete your integration set-up.

-Clicking on the confirmation link will take them to the sign-in page in Github.
+Clicking on the confirmation link will take them to the sign-in page on GitHub.

 Click on the Connect button to sign-in to your GitHub account.

-Once all users have successfully authenticated with GitHub, you’ll see the tasks assigned to them on the To-do’s page as shown below:
+Once all users have successfully authenticated with GitHub, you’ll see the tasks assigned to them on the Sidebar > Project management > To-dos page as shown below:

 After connecting your repositories/projects and users, your users will be able to track time on their assigned issues from the Hubstaff app.
 When they are closed, the time spent working on them will be sent back to GitHub and posted in a comment on the issue.